Plains hide painting

-Plains hide painting is a traditional Plains Indian artistic practice of painting on either tanned or raw animal hides.
+Plains hide painting is a traditional North American Plains Indian artistic practice of painting on either tanned or raw animal hides.
 Tipis, tipi liners, shields, parfleches, robes, clothing, drums, and winter counts could all be painted.

 Genres

 Art historian Joyce Szabo writes that Plains artists were concerned "with composition, balance, symmetry, and variety."
 Designs can be similar to those found in earlier rock art and later quillwork and beadwork.

 Geometric painting

 Plains women traditionally paint abstract, geometric designs.
 Bright colors were preferred and areas were filled with solid fields of color.
 Cross-hatching was a last resort used only when paint was scarce.
 Negative space was important and designs were discussed by women in terms of their negative space.
 Dots are used to break up large areas.

 Buffalo robes and parfleches were frequently painted with geometrical patterns.
 Parfleches are rawhide envelopes for carrying and storing goods, including food.
 Their painted designs are thought to be stylized maps, featuring highly abstract geographic features such as rivers or mountains.

 The "Feathered Sun" is a reoccurring motif of stylized feathers in several concentric circles.
 It visually connects a feather warbonnet to the sun.